N1 highway (Philippines): Eastern Visayas

-Caraga Region
+Caraga

 The Mindanao section of N1 starts at the Port of Lipata in Surigao City.
-It enters Agusan del Norte and takes up the section Surigao-Butuan National Highway from Kitcharao to Ampayon, Butuan, where it turns southeast at its intersection with Butuan–Cagayan de Oro–Iligan Road (N9) to assume the name Davao-Agusan National Highway from thereon.
+It then turns south at its intersection with Surigao Wharf Road, also in Surigao City, to run parallel to the Surigao River.
+It enters Agusan del Norte and takes up the section Surigao–Butuan National Highway from Kitcharao to Ampayon, Butuan, where it turns southeast at its intersection with Butuan–Cagayan de Oro–Iligan Road (N9) to assume the name Davao–Agusan National Highway from thereon.
 It then enters Agusan del Sur, where it traverses near the Agusan Marsh Wildlife Sanctuary.

 Davao Region

 N1 enters Davao de Oro (formerly Compostela Valley) at Monkayo and goes through mountainous terrain as it heads south towards Tagum in Davao del Norte.
 At the boundary of Tagum and Carmen, Davao del Norte, the highway briefly splits into two as it crosses the Libuganon River.

 It enters Panabo and Davao City, where it is also known as Davao City-Panabo City Road and turns west at its intersection with N916 (R. Castillo Street) in Lanang as J.P.
 Laurel Avenue.
 It then runs through the city center of Davao, turns south, and becomes C.M.
 Recto Avenue, a one-way street carrying northbound traffic, past its intersection with N919 (Ramon Magsaysay Avenue).
-At the Bonifacio Rotunda, it turns northwest to Davao-Cotabato Road as A. Pichon Street (one-way carrying southeast-bound traffic), then southwest to Elpidio Quirino Avenue and becomes McArthur Highway at General Generoso Bridge I over Davao River, all through Davao City proper.
+At the Bonifacio Rotunda, it turns northwest to Davao–Cotabato Road as A. Pichon Street (one-way carrying southeast-bound traffic), then southwest to Elpidio Quirino Avenue and becomes McArthur Highway at General Generoso Bridge I over Davao River, all through Davao City proper.
 It then enters Santa Cruz, Davao del Sur as it traverses its eastern coast.

-It enters Digos, where it turns west at its intersection with N923 (Digos Diversion Road) and then south at its intersection with N75 to assume the name Digos-Makar Road, which is locally known as Rizal Avenue at the city's poblacion, up to General Santos.
+It enters Digos, where it turns west at its intersection with N923 (Digos Diversion Road) and then south at its intersection with N75 to assume the name Digos–Makar Road, which is locally known as Rizal Avenue at the city proper, as it traverses the mountainous terrains up to General Santos.

 Soccsksargen

 N1 enters Sarangani at Malungon, where it runs parallel to Malungon River from there.
 At General Santos, it is locally known as Jose Catolico Sr. Avenue until turning west to pass by the poblacion.
-It turns north at its intersection with N935 (Hadano Avenue) at Hadano Park to assume the name Marbel-Makar Road, alternately known up to Polomolok as General Santos - Polomolok National Road, GenSan - Polomolok National Road, or Polomolok National Highway.
-At Koronadal poblacion, the highway turns southwest at its junction with N940 (Midsayap–Marbel Road) and Koronadal–Lutayan–Columbio Road and assumed the name Cotabato-Marbel Road up to Isulan.
-The highway veers northwest at Surallah and enters Sultan Kudarat at Isulan, where it becomes Marbel-Allah Valley-Cotabato Road.
+It turns north at its intersection with N935 (Hadano Avenue) at Hadano Park to assume the name Marbel–Makar Road, alternately known up to Polomolok as General Santos–Polomolok National Road (GenSan–Polomolok National Road) or Polomolok National Highway.
+At Koronadal poblacion, the highway turns southwest at Marbel Roundball, a roundabout intersection with N940 (Midsayap–Marbel Road) and Koronadal–Lutayan–Columbio Road, and assumes the name Cotabato–Marbel Road up to Isulan.
+The highway veers northwest at Surallah and enters Sultan Kudarat at Isulan, where it becomes Marbel–Allah Valley–Cotabato Road.